Bruce Arena: Los Angeles Galaxy

 On August 18, 2008, Los Angeles Galaxy hired Arena to replace Ruud Gullit as head coach and Alexi Lalas as general manager.
 He inherited a team that had failed to make the playoffs since 2005 and would finish the 2008 season at 8–13–9, finishing next-to-last in the league and letting in a league-high 62 goals.
 During the offseason, Arena reshaped the defense, drafting Omar Gonzalez and A. J. DeLaGarza who became fixtures on the backline and bringing in Donovan Ricketts as the goalkeeper.
 Although the team scored only 36 goals in 2009, they also let in only 31.
 This led to a 12–6–12 record and second-place finish in the league standings.
 The Galaxy went to the playoffs and Arena was selected as the MLS Coach of the Year Award.

 The 2011 Major League Soccer season went extremely well for Bruce's Galaxy.
 His club won the Supporters' Shield for the second straight season, became only the third team in league history to reach the 60-point plateau, and won the 2011 MLS Cup in a 1–0 victory over the Houston Dynamo.
 Los Angeles also advanced to the elimination round of the CONCACAF Champions League.
 The Galaxy was, however, eliminated from the U.S. Open Cup in the quarterfinal stage.
 The club was undefeated in competitive matches at the Home Depot Center in 2011.

 The 2012 Galaxy repeated winning the championship, again over Houston, despite a slow start to the year.
-He would win a third championship with the Galaxy in 2014 over the New England Revolution.
+He won a third championship with the Galaxy in 2014 over the New England Revolution.